Tattomoosa/o2/README.md

 Is it perfect?
 No. Is it great?
 No. Is it ok?
 I think so.
 I want to spend more time building cool stuff and less time writing boilerplate.
 I think that's what plugins are for.
 Certainly open to ideas about how to do it better, but this seems ok to me.

+That said, you can see in the repo some of the plugins are not inside the `o2` folder, but out in the root plugin directory.
+This doesn't mean they don't depend on something from `o2` (probably `H`, everything uses `H` lol).
+These are plugins which are likely to be released separately down the line.

 ## The Future

 Godot, unfortunately, doesn't let plugins define dependencies yet.